Chevening safeguarding policy

 • Alumni – where engaged in work for Chevening.

-FCDO safeguarding policies apply to FCDO staff at British Embassies or High Commissions or who work centrally in London, but concerned parties may raise concerns about FCDO staff engaged with work related to Chevening via the Head of Programme Management (Safeguarding Champion) (HOPM@chevening.org), see section 5, or the independent Safeguarding Investigations Team in FCDO via reportingconcerns@fcdo.gov.uk.
+• FCDO safeguarding policies apply to FCDO staff at British Embassies or High Commissions or who work centrally in the UK, but concerned parties may raise concerns about FCDO staff engaged with work related to Chevening via the Head of Chevening (Safeguarding Champion) (HOPM@chevening.org), see section 5, or the independent Safeguarding Investigations Team in FCDO via reportingconcerns@fcdo.gov.uk.

 Chevening is alert to the safeguarding risks involved in all aspects of its operations, and the danger of those in positions of trust and authority abusing those positions.
+Therefore, safeguarding risks will be managed in line with the British Council’s Safeguarding Policy and risk management processes.
 Recruitment processes and subsequent training for staff is proportionate to the level of safeguarding risk in each role.

 1. Reporting